Preparing for Sustainable Farming full guidance

 You must not make cash payments for any claimed items as there is not a satisfactory audit trail, and we will not be able to pay for your claim.

-Acceptable evidence includes screen shots from an online account showing payment details and bank or building society logos, or a certified report printed from a banking system.
+Acceptable evidence includes a screen shot from an online account, but they must show payment details and bank or building society logos, or a certified report printed from a banking system, they must be as one document and not split into parts.

 You can blank out other personal information that is not required, but bank or building society statements must still clearly show: